Romanian frigate Mărășești: Background

 Nicolae Ceaușescu, the leader of Socialist Republic of Romania, had ambitions to make the country as independent as possible and to develop its industry, one of them being the shipbuilding industry.
 In the 1970s, the state launched a program of building large warships of domestic designs instead of buying them from the Soviet Union, which supplied ships to the Eastern Bloc countries.
 These ships were built at the 2 May Naval Shipyard (Santierul 2.
 Mai) in Mangalia on the Black Sea coast.
-Romania at this time only has the experience of building and designing light frigate design, such as the Amiral Petre Bărbuneanu class, the ambitious task of designing a ship the size of a destroyer was started.
+Romania at this time only had the experience of building and designing light frigate design, such as the Amiral Petre Bărbuneanu class, the ambitious task of designing a ship the size of a destroyer was started.

 The ship's design was to be the work of Romanian engineers only, without the participation of foreign specialists.
 Systems which could not be developed independently, or licences acquired, were predominantly procured from the Soviet Union.
 All weapon systems and electronic equipment were of Soviet origin, though still not modern due to the Soviet export policies on individual system sales.
 The choice of diesel propulsion, provided again by the Soviet Union, was also not optimal for a ship of this size.

 According to some publications, the initial consideration was to build a hybrid of a missile destroyer and a helicopter carrier.
 The lack of experience in building such ships resulted in toning down of the final design.
 Despite difficulties, the original ship was built and was capable of carrying two light helicopters.
 It became the largest warship built in Romania.
 The second ship is believed to have been planned, but this was postponed due to financial issues in the 1980s and abandoned after the collapse of Ceaușescu regime.